Written By: Austin Philippi

 An in depth personal analysis on who has had the greatest careers in NBA history, some NBA players have been raised higher on this list because I’m going to project the rest of their individual careers and place in history.
 I used several key factors in deciding who was the better player including, Hardware, Dominance, Size, and overall basketball skill.

-Honorable Mention: Russel Westbrook
+Honorable Mention: Russell Westbrook

 Hardware: 2016-17 MVP, 2015 and 2016 All Star Game MVP, 7X NBA All-Star, 1 WCF Championship

-Dominance: Russel Westbrook has cracked my top 20 all time NBA players for averaging a triple double for the second straight season.
+Dominance: Russell Westbrook nearly cracked my top 20 all time NBA players for averaging a triple double for the third straight season.
 I’d have him higher on this list if I thought he averaged those triple doubles without help.
 None the less the pure effort and dominance he tries to exert night in and night out on his opponent is one of the greatest things I’ve witnessed in league history.
 Regardless if 2 separate superstars will end up leaving him in free agency.
 His numbers pretty much got better every season, while some of that may have been at the extent of his team since KD was the far better player.

 Size: He is in amazing shape, and while he isn’t the tallest point guard he is strong and can really leave a mark on the game with his physical presence alone.
 Which he brings every single game because he has one of the biggest motors and chips on his shoulder I’ve seen in the NBA.